Notarisation of Documents

 True Certification of Copy Documents

-- For example Passports, Educational Qualifications and Birth, Death and Marriage certificates.
+- such as Passports, Educational Qualifications and Birth, Death and Marriage certificates.

 Notarisation of Company and Trade Mark documents